 My department will have multiple small requests throughout the year.
 Should I submit a request for each?

-If you anticipate small requests throughout the year, we ask you to combine them into one comprehensive request and provide a detailed budget justification for each project.
+If you anticipate small requests throughout the year and will request use of unrestricted funds, we ask you to combine them into one comprehensive request and provide a detailed budget justification for each project.
 You are welcome to attach separate documents to your online request as needed.
+See grant deadlines above to determine when you should submit the request.

 My funding request was denied, what next?

-Requests are not funded for a variety of reasons.
+Requests are not funded for a variety of reasons and the Foundation in partnership with hospital and WashU leaders will provide feedback and guidance when this happens.
 Please do not be discouraged from submitting future funding requests.
 As stewards of donor dollars, the Foundation and the Foundation Board of Trustees must abide by the intent of our donors while also aligning with the Hospital/WashU Medicine mission, vision and goals.

 Reasons could include:

-• The annual Use of Funds Report was not provided by the January 31 deadline.
+- The annual Use of Funds Report was requested by the Foundation but not provided by the grantee on or before the January 31 deadline.

 How will my department be reimbursed?

-For awards granted less than $5,000, which will be spent in full prior to December 31, the Foundation will now transfer to your department cost center.
+For awards granted less than $5,000 and will be spent in full prior to December 31, the Foundation will transfer to your department cost center.
 Funds must be used by the end of the calendar year in which they are awarded and will not be subject to an extension.
 All unused funds as of December 31 will no longer be available for use.

-For awards granted in the amount of $5,000 or higher or will accrue multiple expenses within a year or more timeframe, you will be given a project number with the Foundation Finance Office (Shared Services), formerly the GMO.
-As expenses occur, you will submit expenses against the award number provided.
-Please ensure all expenses are submitted/expenses against the project number regularly and no later than 30 days after the end date of an award and no later than November 30.
+For awards granted in the amount of $5,000 or higher or will accrue multiple expenses over 12+ months, you will receive a project number with the Foundation Finance Office (Shared Services), formerly the GMO.
+As expenses occur, you will apply them against the award number provided.
+Please ensure all expenses are submitted/expensed against the project number regularly and no later than 30 days after the end date of an award or no later than November 30.

-For Capital equipment awards, you will be given a Project ID, known as the Expense Authorization EA#.
+For Capital equipment awards, you will be given a Project ID, known as the Expense Authorization (EA#).
 As charges occur, they will be charged to the EA#.
-We ask that the PI or grant contact reach out to Brian Hannel and [email protected] when your project is complete, and all items have been purchased and/or installed.
-The Foundation will then perform a reimbursement to the given EA#.
+We ask that the PI or grant contact reach out to Brian Hannel at [email protected] when your project is complete, and all items have been purchased and/or installed.
+The Foundation will then perform a reimbursement to the provided EA#.

-For awards granted to WashU Medicine, quarterly invoices are provided by WashU Medicine Special Projects, [email protected], and processed by the Foundation.
-Once payment is received by WashU Medicine, reimbursements are made to the necessary department.
+For awards granted to WashU Medicine, quarterly invoices are provided by WashU Medicine Sponsored Projects Accounting, [email protected], and processed by the Foundation.
+Final expenses are due to WashU SPA within 90 days of the project end date.
+Track your WashU award and sponsored projects requests (WashU login required) here.

 May I use my Foundation award funding to purchase gift cards?